SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \textbf{CFAD:} The Chinese Fake Audio Detection (CFAD) dataset features Chinese speakers and includes four subsets: training, development, seen test, and unseen test.
 The unseen test contains new attack types and scenarios to evaluate model generalization.
 For our experiments, we combine the seen and unseen test subsets into a unified test set.

-\textbf{In-The-Wild:} To evaluate robustness in unseen scenarios, we perform cross-domain evaluations using the In-the-Wild dataset~\cite{muller2022does_itw}, which includes audio deepfakes of politicians and public figures collected from platforms like video streaming and social media.
+\textbf{In-The-Wild:} To evaluate robustness in unseen scenarios, we perform cross-domain evaluations using the In-the-Wild dataset~\citep{muller2022does_itw}, which includes audio deepfakes of politicians and public figures collected from platforms like video streaming and social media.
 Dataset statistics are summarized in \ref{tb:datasets}.

-\textit{Notably, we avoid using extensive raw audio augmentations such as codec conversion, reverberation, background noise addition, high- and low-pass filtering, and Raw Boost, commonly employed in prior frameworks}.
-Instead, our experiments focus on \textit{limited label scenarios} using the original unprocessed data without to ensure a fair comparison between our framework and the baselines under consistent conditions.
+Importantly, we do not use extensive raw audio augmentations (e.g., codec conversion, reverberation, background noise), which are commonly used in prior work.
+Instead, our experiments focus on \textit{limited label scenarios} using the original unprocessed data without any pre-processing to ensure a fair comparison across all models in the same unaltered data conditions.

 \textbf{EER Metric:} Performance is measured using the \textbf{equal error rate (EER)}, a standard metric in biometric systems.
 A lower EER indicates better performance in distinguishing bona fide from fake audio samples.
+We focus on EER as it is a standard and balanced metric in biometric security tasks, reflecting the trade-off between false acceptance and false rejection.